isomerpages/bca-buildsg/index.md

       title: The Building Blocks of Progress
       subtitle: EDUCATION & PROGRAMMES
       id: infopic
-      description: Develop the right skillsets with our curated selection of courses and programmes.
+      description: Begin your journey with our curated selection of courses and programmes.
       button: FIND OUT MORE
       alt: Image alt text
       url: /full-time-courses/